kkagill/ContosoUniversity-Frontend/README.md

 1. Run the project from ContosoUniversity-Backend (Important)
 2. Clone or download this project
 3. Download [Visual Studio Code](https://code.visualstudio.com/)
-4. Navigate to 'File - Open Folder' and open this project (make sure the path is ../ContosoUniversity-Frontend-master\ContosoUniversity-Frontend-master
+4. Navigate to `File - Open Folder` and open this project (make sure the path is ../ContosoUniversity-Frontend-master\ContosoUniversity-Frontend-master
 5. Open Terminal (Ctrl + `) and run 'npm install' then run 'ng serve'.
 6. Navigate to 'http://localhost:4200/'